antonionunnally/SQL/README.md

 # Antonio Nunnally's SQL Portfolio
 Hello, and welcome to my SQL Portfolio!
 This code repository contains examples of SQL I've written for solo projects and while working through SQL.
-Below are a few highlighted projects, feel free to take a look and reach out by on [LinkedIn](https://www.linkedin.com/in/antonionunnally) or by [email](nunnally_a@yahoo.com) if you have any feedback or questions.
+Listed below is a table of contents and a few highlighted projects, feel free to take a look and reach out by on [LinkedIn](https://www.linkedin.com/in/antonionunnally) or by [email](nunnally_a@yahoo.com) if you have any feedback or questions.

 ## Table of Contents
 - [Spotify Top Songs Analaysis](https://github.com/antonionunnally/SQL/tree/main/Spotify%20Analytics)